 In consideration of the mutual covenants and undertakings stated herein, THE PARTIES AGREE AS FOLLOWS:

 “Additional Services” means those services undertaken by a Qubit employee or contractor, as may be more particularly described in the Services Agreement.

 “Affiliate” means any entity that directly or indirectly controls, is controlled by, or is under common control with the subject entity.
 “Control,” for purposes of this definition, means direct or indirect ownership or control of more than 50% of the voting interests of the subject entity.

-“Authorized Users” means those employees, agents and independent contractors of Company or a Company Affiliate who have been Authorised by Company to use the Products in accordance with the Services Agreement.
+“Authorized Users” means those employees, agents and independent contractors of Customer or a Customer Affiliate who have been Authorised by Customer to use the Products in accordance with the Services Agreement.

 “CCPA” means the California Consumer Privacy Act, Cal.
 Civ.
 Code § 1798.100 et seq., and its implementing regulations.

 “Controller” means the entity which determines the purposes and means of the Processing of Personal Data.

 “Customer Data” means (i) the Personal Data inputted by Customer or any Authorised User, or Qubit on the Customer's behalf, for the purpose of using the Products or facilitating Customer’s use of the Products, and (ii) Personal Data inputted by and collected from End Users.